Wildfire Preparation Helps Prevent Property Loss

 • Keep rain gutters clear of debris.

-• When you remodel your home, choose fire-resistant materials, such as metal or tile roofing and fiber cement siding or stucco.
+• When you remodel your home, choose fire-resistant materials like metal or tile roofing, fiber cement siding, and stucco.

-• Use fire-resistant landscaping materials, such as stone, and plant hardwood trees that are less susceptible to fast fire spread than conifers.
+• Use fire-resistant landscaping materials like stone and plant trees less susceptible to fire spread, such as hardwoods.

 • Never leave any outdoor fire unattended, and make sure fires are fully extinguished and cold to the touch before leaving the area.